 Bungalow MontECOrales, campo y mar: $60/night

 The Canasi Cottage is only 45 minutes from Havana and one of the more off the beaten path places to stay in Cuba.
-A few hundred feet from the mouth of the river this rustic property is home to a natural stone swimming pool, wood-fired oven, fruit trees, and farm to table foraging.
+A few hundred feet from the mouth of the river this rustic property is home to a natural stone swimming pool, a wood-fired oven, fruit trees, and farm-to-table foraging.
 Fish, hike, sail, eat, drink, repeat.
 If you’re taking the Via Blanca from Havana to Arcos de Canasi make a detour to see the Hershey Gardens due south of Santa Cruz del Norte.
 The former property of chocolate giant Milton Hershey is gloriously overgrown and the perfect spot for a stroll, picnic, or skinny dip.

 Buena Vista: $34/night

 Our vote for the best balcony in Santiago goes to this apartment, lovingly maintained by Japanese expat Satomi.
 The birthplace of Bacardi rum and salsa, Santiago is hot, filthy, beautiful chaos, and this apartment offers a welcome respite from the madness.
 An ace in the kitchen, Satomi offers guests al fresco dinner served in the shadow of the city's staggering sunsets.
 If you’re into breathtaking views, you won’t find many better places to stay in Cuba.